erenozen/pictimp/README.md

 - **Windows:** `pairwise-cli-win-x64.exe`
 - **Linux:** `pairwise-cli-linux-x64`

-No Python or separate PICT installation is required to run the executables.
+No Python or separate installation is required to run the executables.

 ## Demo Video